 Making dinner doesn’t have to interrupt a good Netflix marathon.
-I bring my iPad into the kitchen constantly to use Spotify, Netflix or Hulu while I cook, iron (yes, I iron in the kitchen), put away dishes or dig for a snack.
-I’ve had some close calls with spills — and as you can imagine, liquid is not great for a tablet.
+I bring my iPad into the kitchen regularly to use Spotify, Netflix or Hulu while I cook, iron (yes, I iron in the kitchen), put away dishes or dig for a snack.
+I’ve had some close calls with spills — and as you can imagine, liquid is not ideal for a tablet.

-Bonus tip: iMore.com reports that submerging soaked digital devices in dry rice is actually a terrible idea.
+Bonus tip: iMore.com reports that submerging soaked digital devices in dry rice is a terrible idea.

-While nesting bakeware can create a hassle, nesting your food preparation set solves a real problem: you have a limited amount of space in your cupboard, and you want your prep tools to be easily accessible.
+While nesting bakeware can create a hassle, nesting your food preparation set solves a real problem: you have a limited amount of space in your cupboard, and you want your prep tools to be readily available.